Sehrentos/nodejs-game-server/README.md

 # Project Description

-Welcome to our MMO-like game server, designed for learning and fun!
+Welcome to our MMO-like game server.
+It's for learning purpose and fun!

 ## Overview

-This project is a **test project** for learning and having fun.
+This project is a **test project** for learning and having some fun in the process.
 It's an MMO-like game that allows you ( or kids 😊 ) to draw textures for the entities and maps used in the game, but of course, this requires the developer to put them in the project assets manually.